shearichard/membaman/README.md

 Introduction
 ------------
-Membaman is membership management system intended for Youth and Sports Groups.
+Membaman is a membership management system intended for Youth and Sports Groups.

 Its intended scope includes :